umbraco/UmbracoDocs/umbraco-heartcore/release-notes/core-dependency-upgrade.md

 * **Management API** - Applications will be unable to call Management API endpoints.
 This also impacts the form submission endpoint, which will return HTTP 500-series error responses during the outage window.

 ### After Maintenence
-After the migration ***some*** non-ASCII characters in content and media URLs will be substituted with a different ascii character sequence in the new version.
+After the migration ***some*** non-ASCII characters in content and media URLs will be substituted with a different ASCII character sequence in the new version.

 {% hint style="danger" %}
 **This is a breaking change.** Unless your application has been built with redirection in mind, then external links to affected content items may no longer work post-migration.